cehoffman/dotfiles/Readme.md

 I have evolved my own color scheme from a TextMate scheme I found long ago on some list.
 In general I don't think it resembles that too much.
-I do try and make it appear in any terminal interfaces I use but many terminal interfaces suck at good color interfaces.
+I do try and make it appear in any terminal interfaces I use but many terminal interfaces suck at good color handling.
 VIM does not, and hence I usually find a VIM based way of doing the task (hence the notmuch interface in VIM).
 The color scheme is called `plasticcodewrap`.